f1se4/portfolio/md/airbnb/part2.md

 ### Property Type

-We are working all the time disaggregating by property_type, this is because from an intituive pont of view, it's clear that room it's not the same as house, so it's variable that it's clear that will be relevant in price determination.
+We are working all the time disaggregating by property_type, this is because from an intuitive point of view, it's clear that room it's not the same as house, so this variable is clear that will be relevant in price determination.
 We can see which is the price distribution for each property type, to confirm our intuitive interpretation.

 ```python